Notable People

 When Deutch left Congress in 2022 to become CEO of AJC, he effectively changed platforms without changing themes.
 He moved from legislative office to organized advocacy, but the subjects remained familiar: antisemitism, Israel, democratic norms, transatlantic relationships, and the place of Jewish interests inside broader liberal-democratic politics.

-That shift is the real hinge in his biography.
+That shift is the hinge in his biography.
 Plenty of members leave Congress and disappear into lobbying firms or television panels.
 Deutch moved into one of the most established Jewish advocacy institutions in the United States, a role that requires fundraising, diplomacy, public argument, and internal community trust all at once.

 The move also made clear what kind of politician he had been.
 He was not mainly chasing a bigger district, a governorship, or a Senate seat.
 He was building toward a different sort of public life.